ChartsOrg/Charts/README.md

 Documentation
 =======
-Currently there's no need for documentation for the iOS/tvOS/macOS version, as the API is **95% the same** as on Android.
+Currently, there's no need for documentation for the iOS/tvOS/macOS version, as the API is **95% the same** as on Android.
 You can read the official [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) documentation here: [**Wiki**](https://github.com/PhilJay/MPAndroidChart/wiki)

 Or you can see the Charts Demo project in both Objective-C and Swift ([**ChartsDemo-iOS**](https://github.com/danielgindi/Charts/tree/master/ChartsDemo-iOS), as well as macOS [**ChartsDemo-macOS**](https://github.com/danielgindi/Charts/tree/master/ChartsDemo-macOS)) and learn the how-tos from it.